meteor-stream/meteor-postgres/README.md

     meteor add meteorsteam:meteor-postgres

 If you want to make modifications to our package for your project, clone this repo and include the /pacakges/meteor-postgres folder in your /pacakges.

-Either way you will need to add the following to .meteor/packages
+You will need to add the package to your packages file in .meteor.

-    meteorsteam:meteor-postgres

 # Implementation

-The ORM is designed after Ruby's [active record](https://github.com/rails/rails/tree/master/activerecord).
-MiniSQL is implemented using [alasql](https://github.com/agershun/alasql).
+We used [Node-Postgres](https://github.com/brianc/node-postgres) on the server and [alasql](https://github.com/agershun/alasql) on the client.

 # Usage